-Note - For information on how to install a dedicated SmartEvent Server, see the R81 Installation and Upgrade Guide.
+Note - For information on how to install a dedicated SmartEvent Server, see the R82 Installation and Upgrade Guide.

-To connect R81 SmartEvent Server and SmartEvent Correlation Unit to R81 Security Management Server:
+To connect an R82 SmartEvent Server and SmartEvent Correlation Unit to an R82 Security Management Server:

 - 1. In SmartConsole, create a new Check Point Host object for the dedicated SmartEvent Server. - 2.
-In the Version field, select R81. - 3.
-Create a SIC trust with the dedicated SmartEvent Server. - 4.
+In the Version field, select R82. - 3.
+Create the SIC trust with the dedicated SmartEvent Server. - 4.
 On the Management tab, enable these Software Blades: - Logging & Status - SmartEvent Server - SmartEvent Correlation Unit - 5.
 On a dedicated SmartEvent Server that is not a Log Server (recommended):